4commerce-technologies-AG/midi-smtp-server/README.md

 ## Reliable code

 Since version 2.3 implementation and integration tests by minitest framework are added to this repository.
 While the implementation tests are mostly checking the components, the integration tests try to verify the correct exchange of messages for different scenarios.
+In addtion all sources are checked by rubocop to ensure they fit to the style guides.

 You may run all tests through the `test_runner.rb` helper: